 - Click Data Sources in the left navigation sidebar.

-- Click Create a New Data Source and select Upload a File.
+- Click Create a New Data Source and select File Upload.

 - Click Browse and select a file to upload.